hornley/SchoolProject/README.rst

 **********************
-Turn based and transaction based game by hornley
+Personal For Fun Thingz by hornley
 **********************

 > To be added: